Simulation-based Inference of Reionization Parameters from 3D Tomographic 21 cm Light-cone Images -- II: Application of Solid Harmonic Wavelet Scattering Transform: Results

 \subsection{Discussions}

-In this subsection, we attempt to provide some insights regarding why the solid harmonic WST outperforms the 3D CNN (trained with the particular set of experimental choices in \citetalias{2021arXiv210503344Z}) in compressing the 3D 21~cm light-cone images, and the limitations of the 3D CNN configurations in \citetalias{2021arXiv210503344Z}.
+In this subsection, we attempt to provide some insights regarding why the 3D CNN (trained with the particular set of experimental choices in \citetalias{2021arXiv210503344Z}) performs less effectively than the solid harmonic WST (and power spectrum) in compressing the 3D 21~cm light-cone images, and the limitations of the 3D CNN configurations in \citetalias{2021arXiv210503344Z}.

 The solid harmonic WST is analogous to a 3D CNN, but unlike the latter, it essentially gives a fixed kernel without the training process.
 Furthermore, the resulting scattering coefficients are naturally invariant to translations and rotations and are Lipschitz continuous to deformations \citep{https://doi.org/10.1002/cpa.21413}.
 These properties are particularly useful for 3D 21~cm light-cone images because the data summaries have the translational invariance in the angular direction and the rotational invariance along the LOS\footnote{In practice, we obtain approximate invariance that is limited by the boundaries and the discrete sampling of images.}, and can be stable under slight deformations due to variations in the initial density fields.
 These intrinsic invariance properties can enhance conditional density learning of the solid harmonic WST.